-We aim to offer our customers occupancy agreements that are compatible with their needs, the purpose of accommodation, the sustainability of the community and the efficient use of our homes.
-Details of the range of occupancy agreements and the circumstances in which each is applicable are detailed in appendix 1.

-Unless there's a compelling reason not to do so, we offer joint tenancies to customers where either they already hold a joint tenancy at the time of our offer or their application for housing is in joint names.
-We do not usually offer joint tenancies to applicants and their adult children.

-When offering a tenancy to a customer who is under 18 years old, we advise them that they require a Trustee and Guarantor where possible.

-If an existing customer needs to move to temporary accommodation because their home is uninhabitable (whether for reasons of major repair or accidental damage such as flood, fire etc.) they will retain their original tenancy/lease if the intention is for them to return.
-In this situation we'll offer a Use of Occupation agreement whilst occupying the temporary home.
+- 3.1 We aim to offer our customers occupancy agreements that are compatible with their needs, the purpose of accommodation, the sustainability of the community and the efficient use of our homes.
+Details of the range of occupancy agreements and the circumstances in which each is applicable are detailed in appendix 1. - 3.2 Unless there's a compelling reason not to do so, we offer joint tenancies to customers where either they already hold a joint tenancy at the time of our offer or their application for housing is in joint names.
+We do not usually offer joint tenancies to applicants and their adult children. - 3.3 When offering a tenancy to a customer who is under 18 years old, we advise them that they require a Trustee and Guarantor. - 3.4 If an existing customer needs to move to temporary accommodation because their home is uninhabitable (whether for reasons of major repair or accidental damage such as flood, fire etc.) they will retain their original tenancy/lease if the intention is for them to return.
+In this situation we'll offer a Use and Occupation agreement whilst occupying the temporary home.
 If another association or local authority provides the temporary accommodation, they should offer a similar agreement.
-See our procedure 'Decants, temporary and emergency moves'.

-In accordance with the Social Housing Regulator's Tenancy Standard, we will not usually offer any customer who has been a social housing tenant (either with us or another landlord) continuously since before April 2012 a tenancy with less security than they already enjoy unless they choose a home that meets the criteria of being let on a fixed term tenancy.
+See our procedure 'Decants, emergency moves and temporary housing'. - 3.5 In accordance with the Social Housing Regulator's Tenancy Standard, we will not usually offer any customer who has been a social housing tenant (either with us or another landlord) continuously since before April 2012 a tenancy with less security than they already enjoy unless they choose a home that meets the criteria of being let on a fixed term tenancy.

+3.6 Customers who have been moved into alternative accommodation during any redevelopment or other works will be granted a tenancy with no less security of tenure on their return to settled accommodation.

+4 Tenancies

-3.1 Starter and probationary tenancies
+4.1 Starter and probationary tenancies

-Other than as described in the section above, customers are usually offered a starter/probationary tenancy.
-This will normally be for twelve months - if there are no problems with conduct of the tenancy at the end of that period, it will convert to a full assured tenancy or a fixed term tenancy under the terms of the tenancy agreement.
-The starter/probationary tenancy also contains a clause allowing an extension of the starter/probationary tenancy by a maximum of six months.
-We will only extend the tenancy if there are concerns about the conduct of the tenancy in terms of nuisance, anti-social behaviour, or persistent rent arrears.

-We will extend the starter/probationary tenancy:

-- At or during months 10-12 where there is a reasonable possibility that the customer can be assisted in changing their behaviour over a further six months; or - There has been nuisance or anti-social behaviour at an earlier period in the life of the tenancy, which has stopped but there are reasonable concerns that it might reoccur.

-We have a separate procedure that details how we manage starter tenancies and ensure that we comply with the pre-court action protocol for possession claims by social landlords.
+- 4.1.1 Other than as described in the section above, customers are usually offered a starter/probationary tenancy.
+This will normally be for twelve months if there are no problems with conduct of the tenancy at the end of that period, it will convert to a full assured tenancy or a fixed term tenancy under the terms of the tenancy agreement. - 4.1.2 The starter/probationary tenancy also contains a clause allowing an extension of the starter/probationary tenancy by a maximum of six months.
+We will only extend the Starter/Probationary period if there are concerns about the conduct of the tenancy in terms of nuisance, anti-social behaviour, or persistent rent arrears. - 4.1.3 We will extend the starter/probationary tenancy: - At or during months 10-12 where there is a reasonable possibility that the customer can be assisted in changing their behaviour over a further six months; or - There has been nuisance or anti-social behaviour at an earlier period in the life of the tenancy, which has stopped but there are reasonable concerns that it might reoccur. - 4.1.4 We ensure that we comply with the pre-court action protocol for possession claims by social landlords.
 We will always tell a customer if we are not converting their tenancy after a review and explain our reasons.
 We will also set out the steps we will take before embarking on possession action.

-3.2 Assured Shorthold tenancies
+4.2 Assured Shorthold tenancies